Hofls/useful-info/cookbooks/computer-science/algorithms.md

     * Is limited (problems start about 1k calls deep - e.g. StackOverflow).
 In such case - use iteration

 #### How to solve a problem
+* Preparation:
     * Visualize a problem, ask clarifying questions
     * Simplify problem description, use IRL terms
     * If problem is big - break it into subproblems
+* Prototype:
     * Solve small instances of problem manually, save expected values in unit tests
+    * Identify all edge cases, write tests for them
     * Identify useful data-structures, write solution in pseudocode
-* Create a prototype, then try to improve it
-* Write unit tests for edge cases
+        * Don't think about optimizations yet, just solve the problem in any way
+* Improvements:
+    * Optimize solution
+    * Refactor code